MemX-Research/DogsView/README.md

 The dataset can be downloaded [here](https://www.dropbox.com/sh/gbuqcbx4rfm9fhv/AAAked71G0hePdaXYq9YBLBka?dl=0).

 ## Data Format
-The DogsView dataset has xxx folders.
-Each folder is named "scenerio_x_dog_y_z", where x is the number of open-world scenarios, y is the number of dog subjects, and z is the repeated times for dog y in scenario x.
+The DogsView dataset has 63 folders.
+Each folder is named "scenario_x_dog_y_z", where x is the number of open-world scenarios, y is the number of dog subjects, and z is the repeated times for dog y in scenario x.
 Each folder contains three videos and two CSV files described as follows:

 **eye video.mp4**: This video contains eye videos recorded under infrared recording conditions.